 Dr. Salazar and pediatric cardiothoracic surgeon Peter Chen, MD, assistant professor in the Division of Pediatric Cardiovascular Surgery at McGovern Medical School, performed the procedure at Children’s Memorial Hermann Hospital in the Texas Medical Center.
 “The surgery was a success.
 We were able to restore a normal heart.
 Now, functionally and anatomically, the baby has a normal heart,” says Dr. Salazar.

-One percent of babies are born with a heart defect, but the specialists at McGovern Medical School and Children’s Memorial Hermann Hospital specialize in handling cases such as Camryn’s.
+About 1% of babies are born with a heart defect, but the specialists at McGovern Medical School and Children’s Memorial Hermann Hospital specialize in handling cases such as Camryn’s.
 “It’s important to have your unborn child screened for heart problems through your obstetrician,” says Dr. Salazar.
 “We detect most heart problems before a baby is born.
 But as a double safety net, we check the oxygen level of every baby before they leave the nursery.”

 Dr. Ramos continues to monitor Camryn’s progress.
 Ten months after the surgery, he cleared Camryn for all activities and for annual check-ups.
 Both twins are thriving.
 At their 18-month pediatrician visit, they both weighed a healthy 26 pounds.